shade0r/PHP_RESTful_API/README.md

 You should also design your API to be easily discoverable and self-describing, using tools like OpenAPI or Swagger to provide documentation and examples of how to use the API.

 Overall, designing a RESTful API requires careful consideration of the principles of REST, as well as the needs of the application and the users who will be using the API.
 By following these principles, you can create an API that is easy to use, scalable, and maintainable.

+## Autherization
+for Autherization I added simple method wich take (Autherization: token_value) as a request header and compare the token values to pre-set tokens I set before in the database tokens table (You can set your owns) and if this token valid then you can use the api else you are not authorized to use it